Skip to main content

 How does GIA® screen for Alzheimer's Disease in skilled nursing facilities?

 GIA® meets the patient by video, voice, or landline — wherever they are in the skilled nursing facilitie environment.
-The screening conversation takes under five minutes and feels like a natural check-in, not a clinical assessment.
+The screening conversation takes 40 seconds and feels like a natural check-in, not a clinical assessment.

 During the conversation, GIA® analyzes over 2,500 speech biomarkers — including vocal tremor, articulatory precision, prosodic patterns, and cognitive load indicators — alongside 436 visual data points from facial micro-expressions and body movement during video sessions.

-Results are delivered to the clinician in 60 seconds.
+Results are delivered to the clinician in under 2 minutes.
 Four data types write back to the EHR automatically: structured screening results with ICD-10 codes, clinician-ready medical notes, a full timestamped transcript, and the recorded patient video.
 The clinician reviews and submits — the human is always in the loop.

-Alzheimer's Disease in skilled nursing: the numbers.
+Alzheimer's Disease in skilled nursing facilities: the numbers.

 The screening challenge